Skip to main content

 The gut microbiome (the trillions of bacteria in your intestines) helps produce vitamin K, some B vitamins, and short-chain fatty acids.
 A disrupted microbiome from antibiotics, alcohol, or chronic inflammation can lower absorption of many nutrients.
 We support it with fiber, fermented foods, and selective probiotics, not with expensive boutique stool tests for every patient.

 Creatine has strong evidence for muscle, recovery, and even cognitive function in some studies.
-Three to five grams a day of creatine monohydrate is safe, cheap, and useful for most active adults.
+3 to 5 grams a day of creatine monohydrate is safe, cheap, and useful for most active adults.
 The kidney concerns in healthy people are largely overblown.

 Magnesium activates the parasympathetic nervous system (the rest-and-digest side) and supports GABA receptors.
 Most adults are functionally low.
 Forms vary by goal.
 Glycinate is gentle and good for sleep, threonate crosses into the brain, and citrate is fine but can be laxative at higher doses.